ff-ultima/ff-ultima.github.io/docs/settings/all/sidebar-settings.md

 - when combined with `ultima.tabs.vertical.hide.in.screencorner`, vertical tabs will be hidden at the bottom corner of the screen
 - or combined with `ultima.tabs.vertical.hide.in.screenedge`, vertical tabs will be hidden in the screen edge

-<iframe width="100%" height="490" src="https://github.com/user-attachments/assets/20241a30-a7c5-4430-a6b5-ad65433005f9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="100%" height="490" src="https://github.com/user-attachments/assets/20241a30-a7c5-4430-a6b5-ad65433005f9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share; fullscreen" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 :::note important